TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 !!! warning

-  **We don't recommend enabling `Single Language` option unless absolutely required (ie: media player not supporting language code in subtitles filename).
-Results may vary.
+  **Don't enable the `Single Language` option unless absolutely required (ie: if your media player doesn't support a language code in the subtitles filename).
+Results may vary.**

   Be aware the language code (ex.: en) is not going to be included in the subtitles file name when enabling this.**

 ![!Subtitles Language](images/qs-subtitles-language.png)

-Here you select which languages you want for your subtitles, you can just start typing your language name and it will show you what's available.
+Here you select which languages you want for your subtitles.
+(You can start typing your language name, and it will show you what's available.)

 These languages are the subtitle languages you later use for the `Languages Profiles`

-In this example I selected `Dutch` and `English`.
+In this example, I selected `Dutch` and `English`.

 ### Languages Profiles